LucasDesport/tiam-fr/docs/resources/gas.md

 # Gas resources

 In TIAM-FR, gas resources and extraction costs are extracted from the cost cruves found in (Pye et al., 2020).
-To reflect that the declared resources are not entirely accessible right off the bat, it is assume that 10% of the resources of each step can be extracted annually.
+To reflect that the declared resources are not entirely accessible right off the bat, it is assumed that 10% of the resources of each step can be extracted annually at best.

 Table 1: Assumed brown coal resources \[EJ\] across regions.
 Steps refer to cost assumptions located in Table 2
 | step | AFR | AUS | CAN | CHI | CSA | EEU | FSU | IND | JPN | MEA | MEX | ODA | SKO | USA | WEU |